luatil/100-days-of-cuda/README.md

 Wrote a CLI tool for generating a circle with a SDF.
 The circle generation and SDF are implemented using a Kernel.

+#### Day 51

+Updated the CLI tool to generate line drawings following the line segment SDF.
+Thanks Inigo.

+The goal of being able to draw both Circles and LineSegments is to be able to draw a simple RayTracer from a top down view.

+Thinking of doing it through a tagged union drawable kinda of thing.
+It needs to be sorted to avoid thread divergence, but I still think it is better than launching two kernels to do it.

+I think I need to `debug` this intuition on launching two kernels.
+I am not sure how bad of problem it is with CudaGraphs.

+I believe the problem is that launching multiple kernels require multiple accesses to main memory.

 ### Notes